-Picture ID is required to pick up student records including class schedules, transcripts, work-study and financial aid checks.
+Picture ID is required to pick up student records including class schedules, transcripts, and work-study checks.
 Library and bookstore transactions and/or use of the college computer/math labs also require picture ID.
 The first picture ID card is free, but there is a fee for replacement cards.

-At SCC, student photo ID cards are available to all new students once enrollment is complete and may be obtained from Media Services in the Learning Resources Center (LRC), Building 16, Room 127.
-For hours of operation, call 509-533-8255.
+At SCC, student photo ID cards are available to all new students once enrollment is complete.
+They are available in building 15.
+Picture ID and verification of class enrollment is required.
+For more information, call 509-533-8020.

-At SFCC, photo ID cards are available to all new students once enrollment is complete and may be obtained in the Library, Building 2, lower level Room 1.
+At SFCC, photo ID cards are available to all new students once enrollment is complete and may be obtained in the Library, Building 2, Lower-level Room 1.
 For hours of operation, call 509-533-3216.